hkpeaks/peaks-consolidation/README.md

 ```

+## Compare Programming Language

+Before deciding to develop the Peaks DataFrame, I conducted a study to determine which programming language was most suitable for me.
+I compared CSharp, Golang, and Rust with Pandas, Peaks, and Polars using a benchmark located in the folder ‘CompareProgrammingLanguage’.
+You can find a readme.pdf file inside the folder that shows a comparison of these languages with Pandas, Peaks, and Polars.
+This benchmark was prepared on April 20th, 2023 as I redid testing to cover Pandas, Peaks, and Polars.

 ## Web Pivot Table

 This is my first .net project before I am using Golang.
 I will consider whether to re-implement this into Peak DataFrame or publish this .net project directly.
-If publish it directly.

 https://youtu.be/yfJnYQBJ5ZY